Open all

 Academics and destinations

-As well as the compulsory GCSEs of maths, English, religious studies and double or triple science, pupils can choose three more subjects.
+As well as the compulsory GCSEs of maths, English and double or triple science, pupils can choose a number of additional subjects.
 Science facilities are great, with six labs all with traditional wooden benches.
-Results are ‘excellent’ says Mr Charles, and the majority of pupils stay on for sixth form, enjoying their own common room with sofas and a kitchen.
-Class sizes are small – our sixth-form guides were in classes ranging from just two to eight.
-Every pupil has a tutor to help them navigate next steps, giving guidance on personal statements and careers advice.
-Leavers head off to lots of different places, including Russell Group universities, apprenticeships, art colleges and music conservatoires.
+Results are ‘excellent’ says the head, and the majority of pupils stay on for sixth form, enjoying their own common room with sofas and a kitchen.
+Class sizes are small and every pupil has a tutor to help them navigate next steps, giving guidance on personal statements and careers advice.
+Leavers head off to lots of different places, including Oxbridge, Russell Group universities, apprenticeships, art colleges and music conservatoires.

 SEND provision is good with one-to-one and group lessons, including help with essay writing and managing anxiety.